thacherT1D/new-angular-curriculum/Unit-2/11-custom-directives-part2.md

 **EXERCISE**

 Using everything you've learned about custom directives, refactor your Reddit clone to use them and clean up your HTML!
+Your refactor should use at least two custom directives: one for the add post form, and one for an individual post.
+If you want to push yourself, you should also add a custom directive for the comment area of a post, which should be nested inside of your custom post directive.